hoanhua14/mrq/journals/david_hong.md

 * Fixed formatting of signout and goal buttons and the greeting
 * "Completed" project deployment with my group

 I completed my unit test.
 It helped to follow the format that the exploration showed us.
 It's odd though because mine and Nicole's test pass in the MRQ Docker terminal, but in the terminal itself, they don't pass.
 I also fixed formatting of the logout and goals buttons when a user is logged in.
 Instead of the plain old text buttons, I incorporated the button design that So Hoan made for the other forms.
 So now, those buttons fit the overall theme a lot better now.
-We noticed Rosheen's reply to Esra's HMU post about the unprocessable entity, and that we should try removing the -m flag in one of the deployment terminal commands.
+We noticed Rosheen's reply to someone's HMU post about the unprocessable entity, and that we should try removing the -m flag in one of the deployment terminal commands.
 We were able to move onto frontend deployment, which was a lot more straight forward than the backend/database deployment.
 After going through the steps and finishing frontend deployment, we got our gitlab pages link in our project page on gitlab and are able to view it from there!
 The only problem, however, is when we try to sign up for an account, we get a plethora of errors such as "Failed to load resource...", "SyntaxError", "Access to fetch at ...
 CORS policy...", and "TypeError".
 Although the signup form is an older version of what I have on my local branch right now, it should still be functional considering it's on main in our GitLab repo.

-## June 3, 2023 (S)
+## June 4, 2023 (Su)

 What I accomplished today:
 * I completed the features page to show what our project is about and what visitors should expect to see when they sign up and use our app

 To make the features page, I used the About Us page I made as a template with some minor changes to make.
 I put in placeholder images for now because we're going to replace those images with screenshots of the 3 features of our app (sleep, water, exercise).
 The purpose of the features page is to give visitors a little sneak peek of what they can expect our app to look like when they use its features.

+## June 5, 2023 (M)

+What I accomplished today:
+* Completed a hefty MR today and got it approved
+* Tried to get unit tests to pass in Windows powershell despite already passing in our service's Docker container
+* Completed another feature on the sign up form for password requirements

+The MR that got sent in included the About Us page, Features page, the updated SignUpForm.js, and the updated Nav.js.
+Whenever I tried running ```python -m pytest``` in powershell, it threw a ModuleNotFoundError regarding "httpx" so I installed it, but then it threw another ModuleNotFoundError for "main" which left me confused.
+Our tests all pass in our Docker container's terminal which is all that matters but I couldn't resolve it in the powershell which was disappointing.
+For the sign up form, I added another feature in which I put in password requirements (minimum 8 characters, 1 capital letter, 1 number, and a special character).
+I did it really similarly to when I added matching password validation.
+I created another state variable set to true as default, but if the requirements aren't met, then it'd be set to false and throw a little alert pop up message.
+The problem I'm having right now is that the message doesn't disappear (same as for passwords not matching), unless the page is refreshed.
+Another thing I want to upgrade for the password requirements is adding in live requirements, where the requirements are listed, and if they are fulfilled they are "check-marked" off live.

+## June 6, 2023 (T)

+What I accomplished today:

+## June 7, 2023 (W)

+What I accomplished today:

+## June 8, 2023 (Tr)

+What I accomplished today:

+## June 9, 2023 (F)

+What I accomplished today: